 “How would you suggest I do that?” he asked.

 “Get her to play piano when the singer takes a break,” she said.

 “Only if you sing,” I said to her.

 “Of course,” she said.
 “Let’s do that Dylan song.
 Oh—and try my gazpacho martini.
 I made a special batch with tomatoes from my roof deck.”

 Molly kissed my cheek and rushed away.
-John was sitting in his jeans, almost reclining, legs spread apart like a boy in detention.
+John was sitting in his jeans, almost reclining, legs spread apart like a boy in detention—the kind of guy who didn’t worry about breaking a few rules here or there.
 I fell into my chair and clanked the bottle on the table.
-If I had known I’d have to stay, I would’ve paced my martini, but I’d never get my work done later if I drank more.
+If I had known how long I was going to be held hostage, I would’ve paced my martini, but I’d never get my work done later if I drank any more now.
 I gazed at the liquid, tainted by the residue of my olive.

 “I can’t wait to hear you play piano,” John said.
 “Maybe a solo before Molly comes back?”